SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 ## Testing
 The code was validated with the W3C Markup, W3C CSS and JSHint Validator Services to look for syntax errors.
 The website passed all tests succesfully with no errors.
 An excel file with info about the tests performed was included in the repository.

 ### User Story Testing

 ### High Level Test Classes
 ![High Level Test Classes]()

-New Users would like to:

-Discover New High Quality Learning Resources

-Search Learning Resources catalog.

-Able to access all Resources data.
+#### General User Goals

+- Users expect the site to have a clear purpose so that they can understand what it is intended for upon entering.

+- Users want to easily navigate the site and find the desired content quickly and easily.

+- Users expect the site to be responsive across all devices.

+- Users want to have the option to contact the site owner to have their questions/requests answered.

+#### Sign in/Signup Module.

-Register easily and login immediately after registration.
+- Register easily and being able to login immediately after registration.

-Returning user want to:

-Login and view details on their account.
+- View/Edit personal details on their profile after having logged in.

-Add a new assets to the database.
+#### User Action Module

+- Discover New High Quality Learning Resources

+- Being able to do searches based on user criteria to find suited resources.

+- User’s ability to review learning resources from the site with info about each of them

+#### CRUD Operation Module

+- Users should be able to add new resources to the to the site.

-Edit learning ressources in the database.
+- Users should be able to edit their added learning resources in the site.

-Delete them.
+- Users should be able to Delete them.

-Get a confirmation message on every action.
+- Users should be get a confirmation message on every action (Triggering email on action performed).

 ### Test Results
 ![Test Results]()